What makes Nepal different than other countries

 Kumari Devi

 Once selected, the girl becomes known as the Kumari Devi or Royal Kumari.
-She is considered the living incarnation of the Hindu goddess Taleju or Durga.
-The Kumari is believed to possess divine qualities and is revered as a deity by Hindus and Buddhists alike.
+People consider her the living incarnation of the Hindu goddess Taleju or Durga.
+Both Hindus and Buddhists revere the Kumari as a deity and believe that she possesses divine qualities.

 Duties and Role